noi-techpark/it.bz.beacon.admin/README.md

 ### License

-ToDo: The code in this project is licensed under the [LICENSE].
+The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE 3.0 or later license.
 See the LICENSE.md file for more information.